Chloe-333/9103-GROUPWORK/README.md

 5) Audio-driven background gradient: Referred from https://p5js.org/reference/p5/map/, it helped with mapping the same bass energy value to the radial gradient radius inside drawEmotionBackground(), so the background expands and contracts in response to the music.

+6) Parameter decay fallback: Assisted by GenAI (Gemini) for logical refactoring and referred from https://p5js.org/reference/p5/map/ and https://p5js.org/reference/p5/constrain/, the method helped with configuring a rigid truncation boundary (trackDuration = 107000ms) inside updateEmotionDecay() to handle uneven audio track lengths.
+The AI acted as a logic consultant to help structure the conditional else if state machine.
+The mechanism works by flipping isDecaying to true once the elapsed threshold is clipped, then utilizing map() and constrain() to smoothly flatten heightened spiky noise amplitudes (finalNoiseAmp) and color saturation back to neutral constants over a 2000ms window, while concurrently executing playTrack(0) to force-reset the audio stream seamlessly.

 ## Part 5: **External references**